5/8/2025

 Chief Executive Officer

 Yeah, there's a whole lot of attacks now that have been published against AI apps of all kinds, including agentic AI.
-Attacks where the adversary is able to trick the AI agent into giving up sensitive data, code, PII, able to trick the agent into saying things that it shouldn't.
-Could be offensive content, could be deals, prices for things that aren't right.
-And so you've got to protect the app, particularly if it's an agent making decisions and doing things.
+Attacks where the adversary is able to trick the agent, the AI agent, into giving up sensitive data, code, PII, able to trick the agent into saying things that it shouldn't.
+Could be offensive content, could be deals, you know, prices for things that aren't right.
+You know, and so you've got to protect the app, particularly if it's an agent making decisions and doing things.
 You've got to protect it from the attackers that cause it to do bad things.
-Also, you've got to go along and the adversaries have figured out how to submit information to it that causes it to learn bad things, which can cause problems in the future.
-AI is a brand new attack surface and being rapidly deployed.
-In fact, a lot of enterprises are forming rules inside the enterprise about what they can and can't do with AI.
-But on the other hand, they can't even keep track of all the AI applications that they are using and have exposed.
-So another aspect of what we're doing, same as we do for API security, the first thing is letting our customers know what AI apps do they have exposed and then making sure that they're protected.
+Also, you've got to protect it from ingesting bad information.
+A lot of these apps are learning as they go along, and the adversaries have figured out how to submit information to it that causes it to learn bad things, which can cause problems in the future. you know, AI is a brand new attack surface and being rapidly deployed.
+In fact, you know, a lot of enterprises are, you know, they're forming rules inside the enterprise about what they can and can't do with AI.
+But on the other hand, they can't even keep track of all the AI applications that they're using and have exposed.
+So another aspect of what we're doing, same as we do for API security is The first thing is letting our customers know what AI apps do they have exposed, and then making sure that they're protected.
 And I imagine this is going to be really a war of escalation.
 So the first attacks are being seen out there.
-We have the first line of defenses now with the OWASP Top 10 and additional capabilities tailored to particular customer use cases.
-And I think there'll be some back and forth there that more attacks will be figured out and our job is to stay ahead of that and keep our customers safe.
+We have the first line of defenses now with the OWASP top 10 and additional capabilities tailored to particular customer use cases.
+And I think there'll be some back and forth there, that more attacks will be figured out, and our job is to stay ahead of that and keep our customers safe.

 speaker